-26. My proposal seems to fit in two different programs.
+30. My proposal seems to fit in two different programs.
 What should I do to indicate which Program(s) I want to consider my proposal?

-You may designate more than one disciplinary program in the cover sheet if you think two or more programs should jointly review your proposal.
+You may designate more than one program on the cover sheet if you think two or more programs should jointly review your proposal.
 It is very important that you select the most relevant program as the primary organization because that is the organization that is most likely to have primary responsibility for reviewing your proposal.
 Do not submit duplicate CAREER proposals to multiple disciplinary programs.
-Your proposal must be submitted by the CAREER deadline of the primary Directorate/Office that you selected in the cover sheet.

 NSF encourages multidisciplinary proposals.
-You are strongly encouraged to contact the Program Officer most closely related to the subject matter when preparing a cross-disciplinary proposal.
+You are strongly encouraged to contact the Program Officer(s) most closely related to the subject matter when preparing a cross-disciplinary proposal.
 Proposals with a multidisciplinary focus are commonly reviewed by more than one NSF program.

-27. I am having problems submitting my proposal and the CAREER deadline is almost here.
+31. I am having problems submitting my proposal and the CAREER deadline is almost here.
 Whom should I contact?

 Pls are strongly encouraged to submit their CAREER proposals well in advance of the deadline to allow time to correct any problems that may occur in the submission process.
-Issues and questions related to the NSF FastLane system should be directed to the FastLane User Support desk at (800) 673-6188.
-You can also send an e-mail message to fastlane@nsf.gov.
-For information on the availability of the NSF FastLane system, phone (800) 437-7408 for a recorded message.
+For Research.gov user support, contact the Research.gov Help Desk at (800) 381-1532 or email rgov@nsf.gov.
 For Grants.gov user support, contact the Grants.gov contact center by phone at (800) 518-4726 or by email at support@grants.gov.
-If FastLane or Grants.gov is unable to resolve the submission problem and you cannot submit your proposal by the deadline, please make sure to get documentation that you contacted the support center before your deadline.
-For NSF to consider a deadline extension you must provide supporting documentation from FastLane or Grants.gov that there was a problem at the time of submission that could not be resolved in time.
+If Research.gov or Grants.gov is unable to resolve the submission problem and you cannot submit your proposal by the deadline, please make sure to get documentation that you contacted the support center before your deadline.
+For NSF to consider a deadline extension you must provide supporting documentation from NSF that there was a problem at the time of submission that could not be resolved by the deadline.
 A possible slowdown of these systems due to volume is not a valid reason for an extension.

-28. I just noticed a major problem with my CAREER proposal.
-My CAREER deadline has not passed so can I fix the problem?
+32. I just noticed a major problem with my CAREER proposal.
+The CAREER deadline has not passed so can I fix the problem?

-Yes, if you see a problem before the deadline, you may use the FastLane Proposal File Update Module to replace files or revise other Proposal Attributes of a submitted proposal.
-A request for a proposal file update will be automatically accepted only if submitted prior to your CAREER deadline.
-On rare occasions, a proposal has technical problems due to PDF Conversion or printing problems.
-If your deadline has passed and you discover this problem, contact your disciplinary Program Officer to discuss whether NSF will approve a proposal file update.
-You should thoroughly review your proposal before it is submitted, including identifying any PDF conversion or printing problems.
-You are encouraged to download the submitted version of your proposal from the FastLane site to ascertain that that version contains all the proposal parts and that it is compliant.
+Yes, if you see a problem before the deadline, you may use the Research.gov proposal file update capabilities to replace files or revise sections of a submitted proposal.
+Grants.gov submitters must still use Fastlane to perform proposal file updates.
+A request for a proposal file update will be automatically accepted only if submitted prior to the CAREER deadline.
+If your deadline has passed and you discover a problem, contact your disciplinary Program Officer to discuss whether NSF will approve a proposal file update.
+You should thoroughly review your proposal before it is submitted, including identifying any PDF printing problems.
+You are also encouraged to download a copy of the submitted version of your proposal to ensure that the submission contains all the proposal parts and that it is compliant.

-29. Do I submit a proposal to just the CAREER program solicitation or to a particular program at NSF and how do I decide to which program I should submit my CAREER proposal?
+33. Do I submit a proposal to just the CAREER program solicitation or to a particular program at NSF and how do I decide to which program I should submit my CAREER proposal?

-CAREER proposals must be submitted to the CAREER program solicitation through FastLane or Grants.gov.
-During the proposal submission process, you must select at least one specific NSF disciplinary program most related to the proposed work.
+CAREER proposals must be submitted to the CAREER program solicitation through Research.gov or Grants.gov.
+During the proposal submission process, you must select at least one specific NSF program that is related to the proposed work.